xjlc/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?
-The following plot shows that there are differences in the activity patterns between weekdays and weekends.
+The following plot shows that there are differences in the activity patterns between weekdays and weekends (in the same format as the plot of the average daily activity pattern above).
 The morning activity peak during weekdays is more pronounced, suggesting a fairly orderly life, and preceded by a smaller peak, suggesting that sometimes the person rises an hour earlier.
 During the weekends, the persons still has a morning activity peak, but this is a little bit later and more washed out.
 On weekends, there is another peak in the afternoon, possibly suggesting a stroll or run.
 Activity also continues a bit later into the night on the weekends.

 ```r
 actmon$weekday <- weekdays(actmon$ddate)